bodzash/ComputerGraphics/README.md

 NOTE: ...

-TODO: Set up libraries using submods of some shit.
+TODO: Set up libraries using submods or some shit.

 You need to clone a lot of libraries if you wanna compile this on your own machine so good luck LOL:
 - bgfx.cmake